stripe/open-banking-v2-docs/docs/API Overview/pis.md

     - `CreditorAccount.Identification`: Must be the concatenated sort code and account number, totaling 14 digits
     - `CreditorAccount.Name`: Must be the full name (first & last) of the recipient
     - `SupplementaryData.CreditorAccount.Email`: Must contain the recipient's email address

+### `SupplementaryData` requirements
+Stripe's Open Banking API has requires you to send additional data in the SupplementaryData field to ensure a successful payment:
+- `SupplementaryData.CreditorAccount.Email`: Must contain the recipient's email address
+- `SupplementaryData.CreditorAccount.EntityType`: Must be either `individual` or `company` depending on the type of the recipient

+**Required** if `SupplementaryData.CreditorAccount.EntityType` is `individual`:
+-  `SupplementaryData.CreditorAccount.Individual.DateOfBirth`: The date of birth of the recipient in "YYYY-MM-DD" format

+**Required** if `SupplementaryData.CreditorAccount.EntityType` is `company`:
+-  `SupplementaryData.CreditorAccount.BusinessDetails.RegisteredName`: The registered name of the company

 ## Payment dates
 Payments can be made on all days including Saturdays, Sundays and Bank Holidays